An overview of our research

 Functional readout of antigen recognition: Cell-mediated cytotoxicity

-To evaluate changes in how T cells sense and respond to antigen we employ an expanding toolbox of approaches to assess T cell function.
+T cells can attack and destroy cancerous cells, but cancer can disable or evade this attack.
+Given the need to improve existing immunotherapies and develop new treatments, it is critical that we understand T cell behavior and to leverage these insights for the development of new immunotherapy strategies.
+To assess the relationship between T cell signaling and cancer cell recognition, we employ an expanding toolbox.
 Illustrated here is an example of cytotoxic T lymphocytes (CTLs) recognizing and killing MC38 adenocarcinoma cells bearing antigen.
-CTLs and MC38 cells are combined in individual wells of of a 96-well plate.
+CTLs and MC38 cells are combined in individual wells of a 96-well plate.
 Imaging cytometry was used to quantify T cell activation (GFP reporter) in combination with cell death (PI staining).
 The scatter plot is generated by evaluating each individual cell in a well.
 The recognition of a presented tumor antigen can be observed to cause robust T cell activation and killing of MC38 cancer cells compared to a control lacking antigen.